rembold-cs151-master/Section12b/index.md

 ## Drilling In
 - Error messages will tell you exactly in what file and what line the error occurred: pay attention to this!
   - Keep in mind that this is where the error occurred, **not** necessarily where the mistake occurred.
-But is a good starting point.
+But it is a good starting point.
   - If you can't find an error near this point, where else do you have code that creates or modifies the object involved?
+Probably in that object's class definition?
 - Are you getting an illegal operation error?
 Go to just before that line and print out the elements involved.
 Something is not what you think it is.
 - Don't forget that you can set break points in VSCode and run the code in debug mode!
 This can be easier sometimes than just using print statements.